warren/perdicis-notes/content/High schoolers are high value advertisers of your brand.md

 #needswork
 Opened [[2024-06-02]] from a conversation I had at a party [[2024-04-30]].

-I want to say this belongs in [[Musings on tech]], but it's more like a tweet-sized thought.
+I want to say this belongs in musings on tech, but it's more like a tweet-sized thought.
+More like [[Musings on everything else]]

 The tweet goes thusly:
 - Hiring influencers to advertise your brand is expensive (O(100s) of USD)